bramley/phplist-plugin-addons/README.md

 ## Version history ##

     version         Description
-    1.15.0+20240627 Mark campaign as sent when all attempts fail 1.14.1+20231201 Improve matching of bounce rule
+    1.16.0+20240629 Remove the (test) prefix from the subject of a test campaign 1.15.0+20240627 Mark campaign as sent when all attempts fail 1.14.1+20231201 Improve matching of bounce rule
     1.14.0+20230702 Add function to apply bounce rules when sending an email fails